lab-oak/oak/include/README.md

 The composite data types of `libpkmn` such as `Battle`, `Side`, `Pokemon`, `ActivePokemon` are defined here.
 This way members can be accessed directly; `pokemon.level` is much more clear and convenient than `battle.bytes[24 * i + 21]`.

 In the remaining code, these structs are only used as references, not constructed as is.
-We use the overloaded `View::ref(auto&)` function which gives us a 'view' into the underlying byte buffer.
+We use the overloaded `PKMN::view(auto&)` function which gives us a 'view' into the underlying byte buffer.

 * layout.h